 Wanted Pittsburgh man arrested after police chase ends with vehicle in pool

-PITTSBURGH (KDKA) — A man accused of pulling a gun on Allegheny County Sheriff's deputies was taken into custody on Thursday after leading police on a chase that ended with his vehicle into a pool.
+PITTSBURGH (KDKA) — A man accused of brandishing a gun at Allegheny County Sheriff's deputies was taken into custody on Thursday after leading police on a chase that ended with his vehicle into a pool.

-Jeremy Neal, 31, was wanted by law enforcement after he allegedly pulled a gun on sheriff's deputies on Wednesday night.
+Jeremy Neal, 31, was wanted by law enforcement after he allegedly brandished a gun at sheriff's deputies on Wednesday night.
 He was arrested Thursday night, officials said, after a police chase that began in Pittsburgh and ended when his vehicle sank into a swimming pool in Forest Hills off of the Ardmore Boulevard exit of the Parkway East.
+Neal was not injured.

+Pittsburgh Public Safety said on social media that a Pittsburgh police vehicle got partially submerged in the pool.
+No officers were hurt.

 Law enforcement began searching for Neal after he was approached by sheriff's deputies just before 10 p.m. on Wednesday after they noticed he was "involved in suspicious activity" at a gas station on East Carson Street, a news release from the Allegheny County Sheriff's Office said.